Climate Action - Gweithredu Hinsawdd

 We want homes to be warm and healthy, without costing lots to heat.
 Draughty, damp, poorly insulated homes are a challenge in mid Wales.
 Ecodyfi has purchased thermal cameras for raising awareness of heat leaking from buildings, and to help people identify priorities for improving their homes.
 It is hoped that actions can be taken by householders, councils, and builders, to improve the quality of housing, so that less energy is required to heat them and fuel poverty is reduced.

-You are welcome to borrow one of these thermal cameras for free.
+You are welcome to borrow an ecodyfi thermal camera for free.
 First reserve one for a few days using this booking calendar.
-Then get in touch with email@example.com to receive a copy of the loan agreement, a guide to using the camera, and to arrange collection and drop-off of the camera.
+Then get in touch with firstname.lastname@example.org to receive a copy of the loan agreement, a guide to using the camera, and to arrange collection and drop-off of the camera.

 Check if your phone is compatible with the cameras here: Link to Flir website.
 We are sorry if the camera is not compatible with your phone.
 Maybe see if you can team up with a neighbour or friend to use the camera on their phone?

 Please share your findings with neighbours and friends, and continue the conversations and actions towards making all homes warm, dry, and energy-efficient!

 People who have borrowed the camera so far have found cold spots on their loft hatches and around door frames and window frames, gaps of insulation in their loft, and have used it to find hot water pipes under their floorboards, and see what devices are emitting heat while on standby.
 One family also noticed how warm the middle of their outdoor compost bin is compared to the surroundings – some soil-making action going on in there!

 “Just wanted to say thank you for loaning me the infrared camera.
 It was enlightening to find out our triple glazed windows actually lose more heat via their frames than the glazing.
 I didn’t expect that.
 Thanks for offering such a great scheme & with a great service too.